Outline & essential info

 Saturday evening inspirational lecture (s)

 We estimate that this programme is valid for approximately 12 CPD credits.

 Medic course manual – what’s covered?

-We issue the same comprehensive Medic course manual – currently 173 pages – on ALL WMT Medic courses so there is a lot of “bonus” material in addition to what is specifically covered on any particular course syllabus.
-For example, there are extensive notes on diverse topics such as cold/heat injury, altitude sickness, tropical medicine, expedition dentistry, diving medicine, swift water rescue and other topics that might not be covered on a weekend WMT course or “mountain” themed course.
+We issue the same comprehensive Medic course manual on ALL WMT Medic courses so there is a lot of “bonus” material in addition to what is specifically covered on any particular course syllabus.
+For example, there are extensive notes on diverse topics such as heat injury, tropical medicine, expedition dentistry, diving medicine, swift water rescue and other topics that are not covered on this course.